Rafiduzzaman/Awesome-Books-/ReadMe.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Cindy Shin as the original design was created by her.
+I would like to the collaborators for their contribution.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>